Keeping the backdrop of the previous articles in mind, we can now look at the other eight amendments, starting with the First Amendment.

 And this ambiguity is where the problem lies, although if the Court simply went by the The Constitution, there would be not problem with ambiguity.
 The Constitution clearly states that Congress can make no law (not really any wiggle room there) abridging freedom of speech.
 But, the Court has decided that there are four kinds of speech that can be legally, and Constitutionally, abridged.
 Thus, the the struggle and ambiguity enters.

 The Courts have defined and redefined these four unprotected forms of speech, but no completely definitive definition has ever been agreed upon.
 And this is where the complications arise.
-The government and the Courts are now playing in a grey area.
-The Constitution clearly says no law and the Court is now saying, yes, some law but how much depends on the kind of speech being abridged.
-And the game of semantics is now a foot as the Court works to define what speech is and therefore define what speech is protected and not protected.
+The government and the Courts are now playing in a grey area of arbitrary power.
+The Constitution clearly says no law and the Court is now saying some law, but how much depends on the kind of speech being abridged.
+Thus, the game of semantics is now a-foot as the Court works to arbitrarily define what speech is and therefore define what speech is protected from government law and what speech is not protected from government law.

 So far, and for the most part, the Court tends to err on the side of free speech and fewer laws.
 For instance, in 1969 and in 1977, the Court ruled that KKK and Nazi marches were protected under the First Amendment.
 The Court stated that the First Amendment protects speech that abstractly advocates violence unless that speech will incite or produce “imminent lawless action”.

-This interpretation of the First Amendment flies in the face of all of the whining today about “hate speech”, which is a good thing.
+This interpretation of the First Amendment flies in the face of all of the complaining today about “hate speech”, which is a good thing.
+But again, interpretations are the problem.
+Who’s to say in a year, their interpretation changes?

 So, read through this list of some of the most prominent and influential Supreme Court cases regarding free speech.
 For more details, I high recommend James Q. Wilson’s American government textbook.
 I am using that a reference for the information below but also for some other detailed information in this article.